fabioesantos/st/README.md

 ## Requirements

-In order to build st you need the Xlib header files.
+In order to build st you need the Xlib and Harfbuzz header files.

 ## Installation